yajirobee/logs/_posts/2024-04-15-db_paper_reading.md

 > Hedging against slow responses.
 Missing or slow responses from storage servers are a challenge for users of cloud object stores.
 In our latency experiments, we see requests that have a considerable tail latency.
 Some requests get lost without any notice.
 To mitigate these issues, cloud vendors suggest restarting unresponsive requests, known as request hedging.
 For example, the typical 16 MiB request duration is below 600ms for AWS.
 However, less than 5% of objects are not downloaded after 600ms.
 Missing responses can also be found by checking the ﬁrst byte latency.
 Similarly to the duration, less than 5% have a ﬁrst byte latency above 200ms.
 Hedging these requests does not introduce signiﬁcant cost overhead

 ## Balance of retrieval and processing performance
-Although request concurrency is required to saturage network bandwidth, the load to make requests shouldn't be too much not to hinder query processing.
+Although request concurrency is required to saturate network bandwidth, the load to make requests shouldn't be too much not to hinder query processing.
 When a bottleneck is throughput of processing data rather than downloading data from S3, more compute resources should be assigned for query processing.
 A challenge is the load to process data depends on input data and query.
 It means optimal resource allocation for